10 simple Search Engine Optimisation tips

 7 – Image optimisation

-Size matters.
+Size matters, so image optimisation is critical.
 Your image needs to look good on screen yet at the same time be of small file size.
 There is a bit of an art to this, but we suggest the following:

 Featured images – make these 1200 pixels wide as they are what social platforms use when you share your post.
 LinkedIn, for example, will only use images that are 1200 pixels wide or more.